 General Director of Research of the Catalan Government

-General Director of Planning and Health Research of the Catalan Government
+General Director of Health Research and Innovation, Catalan Government

-General Director of Heritage of the Catalan Government
+General Director of Economic Promotion, Competition and Regulation, Catalan Government

-Vice-Chancellor of Scientific Policy of the Pompeu Fabra University
+Commissioner of scientific strategy of the Pompeu Fabra University

 Ester Castellnou i Sardà - Secretary